machine learning models

 Machine learning models refer to computer programs that work towards recognizing patterns in data to make predictions and gather insights.
 These are created from machine learning algorithms that undergo an extensive training process involving all sorts of data, be it labeled, unlabeled, or mixed.

 A data scientist trains a model over a data set by providing it with the required algorithm to get reasoning and then learn.
 These patterns that the data scientist strives to find might involve associations, trends, or correlations.
-Neither of these are immediately findable by humans and require model-intervention.
+Neither of these is immediately findable by humans and requires model intervention.

 Types of Machine Learning Models